 Chilled Marinated Trout with Fennel

-Next add the tomatoes (you can watch how to skin tomatoes here), lemon juice, wine vinegar and white wine, stir and, when it begins to bubble, season with salt and pepper and add the oregano.
+Next add the tomatoes (you can also watch how to skin tomatoes by clicking on the Cookery School Vidoe to the right), lemon juice, wine vinegar and white wine, stir and, when it begins to bubble, season with salt and pepper and add the oregano.
 Now add the sliced fennel to the pan, followed by the trout, basting the fish with the juices.
 Put a timer on and give the whole thing 10 minutes' gentle simmering.

 After that, use a fish slice and fork to turn each fish over carefully on to its other side – don't prod it or anything like that, or the flesh will break.
 Then give it another 10 minutes' cooking on the other side.
 Gently remove the trout to a shallow serving dish, spoon the sauce all over, cool, cover with clingfilm and leave them in a cool place.